Double standards from agrochemical corporations

 Public Interest Litigation to Ban Highly Hazardous Pesticides in India

-On 7 December 2016 the High Court in Delhi heard a public interest litigation petition (PIL) submitted in July 2014 by Indian activists to review the registration of 66 pesticides and decided to ban 18 of these pesticides.
+In December 2016 and in April 2017 the High Court in Delhi heard a public interest litigation petition (PIL) submitted in July 2014 by Indian activists to review the registration of 66 pesticides and decided to ban 18 of these pesticides.
 The registration of these particular pesticides was under question due to their highly hazardous nature – the pesticides are already banned in other countries throughout the world, also in the European Union (EU).

 The litigation is spearheaded by Swadeshi Andolan with legal representation from ECCHR partner the Human Rights Law Network (HRLN) in India.
 The PIL has asked the High Court to cancel the registration of 47 pesticides and to compel the government to publish the data on 66 pesticides which indicate why they have been banned in other countries.
 ECCHR supported this petition by compiling information on banning decisions and restrictions in the EU.